Beautiful to Me (Little Birdy song)

-"Beautiful to Me" is the first single by Australian indie rock band Little Birdy, from their debut album BigBigLove.
-It was released on 13 September 2004 and reached number 27 on the ARIA Singles Charts.
+"Beautiful to Me" is a song by Australian indie rock band Little Birdy, released as the lead single from their debut album, BigBigLove.
+It was issued as their debut single on 13 September 2004 and reached number 27 on the Australian ARIA Singles Charts.

-The song reached number 2 on the Triple J Net 50 and was ranked number 8 on Triple J's Hottest 100 of 2004.
+The song reached number two on the Triple J Net 50 and was ranked number eight on Triple J's Hottest 100 of 2004.

-Like all the tracks on BigBigLove, the single was produced and mixed by Paul McKercher (Eskimo Joe, Pete Murray, Augie March, You Am I).
-The song was written by Katy Steele.